puppetlabs/puppetlabs-registry/README.markdown

       ensure => present
     }

 As puppet often runs as SYSTEM, it's HKEY_CURRENT_USER will always match to SYSTEM's Key (S-1-5-18), thus limiting the impact of actually interacting with real users.
-To get past that this module has a custom fact called `$windows_currentuser_sid` which grabs logged in user(user on the console, not a terminal).
+To get past that this module has a custom fact called `$windows_currentuser_sid` which grabs the logged in user's SID (user on the console, not via a terminal session).

     registry_key { 'HKU\\${windows_currentuser_sid}\Software\PuppetLabs':